iandol/dotpandoc/defaults/readme.md

 I don't actually use these default.yaml files myself.
 Mostly, this is because of pandocomatic's ability to call pre/post processing scripts in a single recipe.
 For example, by default pandoc-crossref cannot recognise crossrefs in styled caption, so I made a [small script to fix this in the source markdown file](https://github.com/iandol/dotpandoc/blob/master/pandocomatic.yaml#L18).
 Pandocomatic enables me to easily call this before pandoc is run, without any other fiddling or manual intervention.
 This is not possible with pandoc directly, you would need to write a wrapper script to call your modifier processors first then run pandoc, and, well, I already have pandocomatic to do that elegantly for me!

-As I mentioned above, I also prefer to edit frontmatter metadata in Scrivener's editor (https://github.com/iandol/scrivomatic#compiling-your-project see Fig. 3) -- it means I can quickly change outputs with edits to a text file I manage **directly** in Scrivener, no need to go to the command line, or fiddle with compile formats etc.
+As I mentioned above, I also prefer to edit frontmatter metadata in Scrivener's editor (https://github.com/iandol/scrivomatic#compiling-your-project see Fig. 3) -- it means I can quickly change outputs with edits to a text file I manage **directly** in Scrivener's binder, no need to go to the command line, or fiddle with compile formats etc.